bilalbari3/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a psychiatry resident in the MGH/McLean Adult Psychiatry Residency Program.
+I am a psychiatry resident at MGH/McLean Hospital.
 I am passionate about understanding what makes us intelligent and how these processes go awry in mental illness.
 I am broadly interested in computational psychiatry, particularly at the interface of cognitive science and psychiatry.
-I hope to use a theoretically-motivated perspective to better understand, diagnose, prognosticate, predict therapeutic response, and develop new treatments for mental illness.
+I hope to develop computational theories of intelligence to better understand, diagnose, prognosticate, predict therapeutic response, and develop new treatments for mental illness.

 I received my BS in Biomedical Engineering from Georgia Tech where I worked with [Garrett Stanley](https://stanley.gatech.edu/).
 I completed my MD/PhD at Johns Hopkins and pursued a PhD with [Jeremiah Cohen](https://cohenlab.johnshopkins.edu/).
 I characterized the neural circuitry (particularly cortico-basal-ganglia circuits) underlying flexible decision making.
 I collaborated with [Patricia Janak'](http://www.janaklab.com/)s lab to better characterize the role of basal ganglia circuits in motivated behavior.